in28minutes/java-cheat-sheet/README.md

 Inheritance allows extending a functionality of a class and also promotes reuse of existing code.

 #### Every Class extends Object class
-Every class in java is a sub class of the class Object.
-When we create a class we inherit all the methods and properties of Object class.
+- Every class in Java is a sub class of the class Object.
+- When we create a class in Java, we inherit all the methods and properties of Object class.

 ```
 String str = "Testing";